graphql/graphql.github.io/src/content/faq/General.md

 ### Does GraphQL only work with graph-like structures or data sources that are graph-based?

-No, The "graph" in GraphQL is only used to represent the graph-like structure of data.
+No, the "graph" in GraphQL is only used to represent the graph-like structure of data.
 It's a misconception that you need to rewrite your database to adopt GraphQL.
 There is no limitation in the GraphQL ecosystem that enforces that the data source should be a graph.
 GraphQL can be a wrapper around any data source.
 GraphQL is a query language for your API which means it is a syntax of how to ask for data.